 Manuscript Study: Advanced Resources

 - Some years ago, Stephen Reimer of the University of Alberta sketched out a website for an online manuscript studies course.
-Although it has not been updated this decade (and I do not expect all its links to still work), the data and bibliography he includes are still very useful.
+Although it has not been updated recently (and I do not expect all its links to still work), the data and bibliography he includes are still very useful.
 In particular, the "Course Notes" section provides useful (if laconic) definitions and distinctions among the different areas of manuscript studies.

 - The Central European University has created an online Medieval Manuscript Manual that aims to bridge the gap between specialist knowledge of medieval manuscripts and the "interested layperson."
 It lays out the different contexts of manuscript production, the production process itself, structure/organization of medieval books (which can differ substantially from modern print ones), and the illumination process -- with glossary and copious illustrations.

 - The best print resources are Raymond Clemens and Timothy Graham, Introduction to Manuscript Studies and Kathryn Kerby-Fulton, Maidie Hilmo, Linda Olson, Opening Up Middle English Manuscripts: Literary and Visual Approaches.
 These two books will provide the kind of background, detail, and sophisticated analysis that no website or online tutorial can handle.

 The Next Step: Editing